 - To carry out any additional reasonable duties as requested by Head of Fundraising.

 - Adhere to all the organisation’s standards, policies and procedures

 - Comply with the data protection regulations ensuring that information remains confidential and keep updated with relevant charity law and legislation including GDPR

 - Take responsibility for personal learning and development to support the learning and development of others and the whole organisation

 - Adhere to all health and safety policy and procedures when working from home, central offices, events and on the road

-- Able to work occasional evenings and weekends as required
+- Able to work evenings and weekends as required

 - Ability and willingness to travel independently across the geographical area and occasional out of area travel (to other regions and head office) including overnight stays as required.

-- Working collaboratively with colleagues in regional fundraising, head office and other directorates
+- Working with collaboratively with colleagues in Head Office and other directorates

 KNOWLEDGE AND QUALIFICATIONS